Mohammed Dikko Abubakar

 Mohammed Dikko Abubakar, CFR, NPM, mni (Rtd) is a Nigerian Policeman and former Inspector General of Police.
 He was appointed in 2012 to succeed Hafiz Ringim and was succeeded by Suleiman Abba in 2014.
 He is currently the Pro Chancellor and Chairman of council Al-Hikma University, Ilorin and also the President of Alumni Association of the National Institute (AANI).

-Early life
+Early life and career

 Abubakar was born in Gusau, a city of then Sokoto State, which is also the capital of today Zamfara State.
 The firstborn of a family of many, his father is an Islamic scholar and farmer.
+Abubakar enlisted in the Nigerian Police Force on July 30, 1979.
+From 1993 to 1995, he served as the Assistant Commissioner of Police.
+Following this role, he were promoted to Deputy Commissioner of Police, a position held from 1995 until 2000.

+In 2000, he took on the role of Commissioner of Police in Abia State, serving an eight-year term that concluded in 2008.
+Immediately following this tenure, he transitioned to the position of Assistant Inspector General of Police, where he served from 2008 until 2012.